 How to get to Iguazu Falls

 Foz do Iguaçu also has an airport.
 LATAM, Gol and Azul Brazilian Airlines fly into Foz do Iguaçu from Rio de Janeiro and other cities within Brazil.
-There are also direct flights to Foz do Iguaçu from Santiago de Chile and Lima.

 To get to the falls themselves from Puerto Iguazú or Foz do Iguaçu, you have a few options: do-it-yourself using public transport, join a group tour or take private transport.